Medical Billing reports to make Medical Practices Profitable

-There can be nothing bigger than office visits which contribute to practice’s revenue.
-Practices need to recognize what how they can make more out of office visits.
+There can be nothing bigger than office visits that contribute to the practice’s revenue.
+Practices need to recognize how they can make more out-of-office visits.
 Determining the CPT codes and documentation needs to help you boost revenue is what the billing office needs to find out.
-Apart from urgent care, it’s tough for other specialties to make most out of office visits.
+Apart from urgent care, it’s tough for other specialties to make the most out of office visits.
 This is where a better understanding of documentation and coding plays an important role.

-An Ob-gyn doctor billed Medicare for the highest office visits.
+An Ob-gyn doctor billed Medicare for the highest number of office visits.
 He billed for the most complex and expensive procedures for all his 201 Medicare patients.

 The first scale shows the doctor who charged more than his peers in Michigan and the second scale points to an average for family medicine providers in Michigan, according to an analysis by ProPublica.

 The doctor found such patients with high levels to bill for, so it could not be an audit, is what Medicare said.